kukuu/blockchain/README.md

 - Compiled Contract -  The contract converted to byte-code to run on the Ethereum Virtual Machine (EVM), adhering to the specification.
 The function names and input parameters are hashed during compilation.
 Therefore, for another account to call a function, it must first be given the funtion name and arguments - hence the ABI.

 - EVM is essential to the Ethereum Protocol and is instrumental to the consensus engine of the Ethereum system.
-It allows anyone to execute code in a trustless ecosystem in which the outcome of an execution can be guaranteed and is fully deterministic (i.e.) executing smart contracts.
+It allows anyone to execute code in a trustless ecosystem in which the outcome of an execution can be guaranteed and is fully deterministic (i.e) executing smart contracts.

 - ASP - It is the membership token of the AirSwap decentralized exchange.
 The AirSwap (ASP) Token provides the right to signal your intention to trade one cryptocurrency.
 AirSwap combines on-chain and off-chain networks to create a secure and stable environment for trading and financial payments.